Multiple people have been killed in a shooting in El Paso, Texas, officials say

 President Donald Trump has been briefed on the shooting, and the White House is monitoring the situation, Deputy Press Secretary Steven Groves said in a statement.

+'Terrible shootings in El Paso, Texas,' the President tweeted Saturday afternoon.
+'Reports are very bad, many killed.
+Working with State and Local authorities, and Law Enforcement.
+Spoke to Governor to pledge total support of Federal Government.
+God be with you all!'

-Democratic presidential candidate Beto O'Rourke, who once represented the area in Congress, asked residents to follow the directions of first responders.
+Democratic presidential candidate Beto O'Rourke, who once represented the area in Congress, addressed the shooting while at a speaking event in Las Vegas.

+'We know there is a lot of injury, a lot of suffering in El Paso right now,' he said.
+'I am incredibly said and it is very hard to think about this.'

+'But I'll tell you, El Paso is the strongest place in the world,' he added.
+'This community is going to come together.'

 Texas Gov. Greg Abbott tweeted that the state Department of Public Safety is assisting local law enforcement.